ankitects/anki-manual/src/leeches.md

 ## Deleting

-If the material you’re struggling with isn't important enough to justify time spent, you can simply delete the card.
+If the material you’re struggling with isn't important enough to justify the time spent, you can simply delete the card.
 By selectively deleting difficult and obscure items, you can spend more time learning other material, making studying more enjoyable.
 If you think the card might be useful for future reference, you can leave it suspended.